Safest Teeth Whiteners

 You can reduce your likelihood of getting viral or bacterial pharyngitis by:

-You can also make non-infectious pharyngitis less likely by being mindful of possible throat irritants.
-Consider quitting smoking, limiting your consumption of alcohol and acidic foods, and avoiding known allergens.
+You can also make non-infectious pharyngitis less likely by being mindful of possible throat irritants and other allergens that are triggering your body’s immune system.
+Consider quitting smoking and limiting your consumption of alcohol and acidic foods.

 You can help your body recover from pharyngitis by resting and drinking plenty of water.
 To avoid infecting others, stay home until you’re no longer sick.